 The following list of checks to be performed prior to commissioning does not claim to be complete.
-It may be necessary to perform further checks and tests in accordance with the specific situation on-site.
+It may be necessary to perform additional checks and tests according to the specific plant or system.

-Once the system has been correctly installed, you should check the following prior to commissioning:
+Once the system has been correctly installed, check the following prior to commissioning: